 In practice, here’s how it works:

-- Sign up fer Facebook Instant Articles
+- Sign up for Facebook Instant Articles

-- Fire! sample articles fer Facebook approval
+- Submit sample articles for Facebook approval